khobbie/wi_q_assignment/README.md

 ## When you're done

-Please zip up your solution and email it to both sam@wi-q.com and matt@wi-q.com.
+Please zip up your solution and email it.